7 Factors Why Are Supercars So Expensive

 Take the McLaren 720 SE, which sounds more like a skateboard trick than a car.
 Its four-liter twin-turbo V8 is capable of producing an astonishing 710 horsepower.
 They better be fast when people pay six figures or even a million bucks for some of these rides.

-Supercars are often cutting-edge technological advancements in the automotive industry.
+Supercars incorporate cutting-edge technology and features like advanced infotainment systems, driver assistance systems, and high-end audio systems.
+These technologies come at a premium cost, adding to the vehicle’s overall price.
 Whenever a new technology comes out in any industry, it’s usually coupled with a big price tag for the first couple of years until other people start making it.

-• The new McLaren costs over 100 grand because it has tons of new technology that’s never been seen before.
+- The new McLaren costs over 100 grand because it has tons of new technology never seen before.

 So McLaren can charge a pretty penny for it.
 Look at the Rimac concept one, for instance.
 It is the most influential electric car ever built today.
 There are new electric cars announced every day.
-It’s got 492-kilowatt motors, one for each wheel, and combined, create a total of 1088 horsepower electric horses.
+It has 492-kilowatt motors, one for each wheel, and it creates 1088 horsepower electric horses combined.
 Electric car technology is constantly changing.
-Since Rimac has redefined what an electric supercar can be, they think they can charge $980,000 for it.
+Since Rimac has redefined what an electric supercar can be, they think they can charge $980,000.

 Supercars are a feast for the eyes.
 They’re beautiful, exotic, curvy, and gigantic.
 It’s to impress other people, so you buy a supercar.
 But the reality is that you will spend most of your time in the driver’s seat.